Malmö Academy of Music offers doctoral education in Music Education and Artistic Research in Music.

 We work towards the notion that artistic research impacts the doctoral student’s musical practice and professional activity.
 In total, this research has been carried out by performers, improvisers, composers, music producers and other professional music practitioners.

 Through innovative projects, artistic research aims to deeply investigate, creatively challenge and critically illuminate diverse forms of musical practice.
-Importantly we aim to investigate the complexity of real-world artistic behaviors, ranging from traditional to experimental practices, that integrates the perspective of artistically active musical practitioners.
-This is in direct opposition to the development of understanding based solely on simplified models of reality.
-The trick is, of course, how to wean out those significant bits of information that carries the power of replicable confirmation in disparate contexts.
+Importantly we aim to investigate the complexity of real-world artistic behaviors, ranging from traditional to experimental practices, which integrate the perspective of artistically active musical practitioners.
+This is in direct opposition to the development of an understanding based solely on simplified models of reality.
+The trick is, of course, how to extract those significant bits of information that carries the power of replicable confirmation in disparate contexts.

 This program is based on the realistic profile of the artist as a mature practitioner; in which activities abroad, such as performances at international festivals, presentations at conferences, or research initiatives at other institutes of higher education contribute to and shape the degree trajectory as a whole.

-The goals for the artistic research program in music are to:
+The goals of the Artistic Research Programme in Music are to:

 - develop research that leads to or results from artistic practice